Kometa-Team/Kometa/docs/metadata/templates.md

 # Templates

-Collections often share a lot of common [or generalizable] configuration details.
-Templates allow you to define these details so they can be used across multiple collections.
+Collection and Overlay Definitions often share a lot of common or generalizable configuration details.
+Templates allow you to define these details so they can be used across multiple definitions.

 For example, an actor collection might look like this: